kritanjalijain/ML_from_Scratch/Day41_Projects/README.md

 ### Project Description
 Implement an anomaly detection algorithm to detect anomalous behavior in server computers.
-The first part of the script `cofi.m` will load the dataset `movies.mat`, providing the variables Y and R in your Octave/MATLAB environment.

 ### Visualizing the data and Model Representation